wm-d-a/tele-weather/README.md

 # How to run it
 To start the bot you need to have: [Python](https://www.python.org/), [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) library, [pyowm](https://pypi.org/project/pyowm/) library

-After receiving the tokens, you need to clone this repository (using the Git or download the archive).
+After receiving the tokens, you need to clone this repository to the root directory (using Git or download the archive).
 Tokens need to be recorded in `tokens.py` to the corresponding variables.
 That is, in `tele_token`, you write to the token received from the telegram, and in the `owm_token`, write token from OpenWeatherMap.

 To start run main.py